Back in 1990, I was a first-time home buyer and scared to death.

-Does this property have what’s important to me?
-Can the neighborhood or nearby areas provide what I cannot get from the property?
-Will the property support improvements or additions I may want in the future?
+Does the property have what’s important to you?
+Can the neighborhood or nearby areas provide what you cannot get from the property?
+Will the property support improvements or additions in the future?
 Making upgrades can often solve problems that are inherent at the time of purchase, but there are exceptions.
 No amount of maximizing space will turn a small yard into a big one.
 A careful analysis of the amenities of the property and the general region will help buyers determine if the property is appropriate for the present and the future.

 A “fixer-upper” varies in meaning from one individual to another.
 A house on the market that needs improvement bears considerable weight when potential buyers are considering the property.
 Knowing how much money will have to be spent on repairs and improvements can make or break the deal.
 A home that needs a little TLC or a few upgrades might be ideal for someone who is looking for a property that can be customized and wants to save some money on the purchase.
 People who are too busy or otherwise uninterested in making serious upgrades are better off buying a home that is move-in ready.